For expat entrepreneurs living in Croatia, setting up a Croatian company may seem like a natural step. Having a company in Croatia allows you to:

 5. Accepting cash increases your reporting liability

-As of January 1, 2013, all businesses that accept cash payments are required to purchase and use a fiscalization software that automatically reports every cash transaction to the government in real time.
-Even accepting one cash payment makes you liable.
+As of January 1, 2013, all businesses that accept cash payments OR online payments with credit cards are required to purchase and use a fiscalization software that automatically reports every cash transaction to the government in real time.
+Even accepting one cash or credit card payment makes you liable.

 Have any questions about starting a business in Croatia?
 Ask them in the comments.

 Expat in Croatia